-To migrate a live workload to a new target environment using UForge's Re-platform capability, you first copy the uforge-scan binary to the target environment and launch the binary.
+To migrate a live workload to a new target environment, you first copy the uforge-scan binary to the target environment and launch the binary.
 This binary analyzes the live system and sends back a report.
 You can select two types of scan: scan or scan with overlay.
 A scan will scan the target environment, but will only return the system packages and configuration known to UForge.
 A scan with overlay will include an overlay report which details all the extra files, packages or specific configuration.